Bhuvneshjai/Python-Mini-Projects-Samples/README.md

-# Python Programs and small excercise of Python
+# Programs and Small Excercise of Python